luisa-carrer/luisa-carrer.github.io/research.md

 <h1 class="line-spacing"
-    style="font-size:17px;font-family: 'Source Sans Pro', sans-serif; color: #081b88; font-weight: 700;"><u>The Perverse Effects of Rent Control: Evidence From a Large-scale Stringent Regulation in Catalonia</u>
+    style="font-size:17px;font-family: 'Source Sans Pro', sans-serif; color: #081b88; font-weight: 700;"><u>Rent Control and Decontrol: Temporary Gains, Persistent Costs</u>
 </h1>
 <h1 class="line-spacing" style="font-size:14px;font-family: 'Source Sans Pro', sans-serif; color: black; margin-top: 0.3em">with Michael Abel (ESCP Business School) and <a style="color: #081b88" href="https://irefim.escp.eu/selected-works/?_ga=2.112653249.473831097.1752198610-1574085363.1711709394" target="_blank"><u>Jaime Luque</u></a> (ESCP Business School)</h1>

-<p style="font-size:14px;font-family: 'Source Sans Pro', sans-serif; margin-top: 0.8em"><u>Abstract</u>: Using a large-scale rent control policy that capped rental prices in 60 municipalities in Catalonia, Spain, we find that average rents initially declined, but the effect vanishes after one year due to a sharp 40% drop in rental housing supply.
-In parallel, house sales increase by 16%-17%, while house prices fall by about 3%.
-While rental market effects revert to pre-policy levels following the policy repeal (approximately 1.5 years after introduction), sales market impacts appear more persistent.
-The reduction in both rental and house prices stems from effects at the bottom of the respective distributions, while high-end rents and prices fall less or even rise.
-We estimate that working-class properties lost nearly 800 million euros in value, partially offsetting the 25 million euros in savings for tenants in low- and mid-tier units.</p>
+<p style="font-size:14px;font-family: 'Source Sans Pro', sans-serif; margin-top: 0.8em"><u>Abstract</u>: We study a stringent rent control law introduced in 60 municipalities in Catalonia in 2020 and suddenly eliminated in 2022.
+Using matched rental and sale listings, we find that rents fall by 6-7% after implementation but return to pre-policy levels within a year as rental listings drop by nearly 40%.
+Sale listings increase by 16–17% and prices decline by 2-3%, with persistent effects after decontrol.
+Administrative data suggest that landlords reallocate supply from rentals to sales, and rely on contracts exempt from the law or left unregistered.
+As a result, rent relief is short-lived, while losses in property values persist.</p>

 <p>&nbsp;
 </p>